gretkierewicz/dissertation/README.md

 ###06/12/2020

 - Adding repr fields for EmployeeSerializer (https://blog.ridmik.com/a-cleaner-alternative-to-serializermethodfield-in-django/)
+- Allowing GET method with format set to CSV - globally
+- Manipulation of csv fields with get_renderer_context method overwrite - for better readability of file

 To be done:

-- Including CSV forms in REST Api
+- Implement CSV import
-- Excluding self referencing employees in supervisor field - if possible
 - Implement TESTS!
-- Implementing additional models
+- Implement additional models